mozaik-association/mozaik/docs/0Contacts Module.md

     - To manage the information about your contacts.
     - To get to know your members and supporters better.
-    - To use personal information of your members for membership purposes (membership fee).
+    - To use personal information of your members for membership purposes (ex: membership fees).

 <figure markdown>
   ![screenshot 27](img/screen27.png)